 PhD, University of Wisconsin-Madison

-My interests span analytical chemistry, inorganic chemistry, surface science, and solid-state materials science.
+My interests run from analytical and environmental chemistry to solid-state materials science.
 Current research in the Van Ryswyk group centers around three major thrusts:

-- Conformal spraying of colloidal quantum dots.
+We create dye-sensitized solar cells utilizing nanostructured zinc oxide photoanodes made from nanoparticles, nanorods, and nanotubes.
+The goal is to create low-cost photovoltaics that can be produced easily for large-area applications.
+We also create solid-state bulk heterojunction solar cells from inks made from colloidal lead sulfide quantum dots.
 We explore the fundamental limitations of delivering a monolayer of quantum dots to uniformly and conformally cover surfaces textured on the nanometer length scale.
-We are interested in the materials science and physics of droplet drying on surfaces and the surface chemistry of colloidal quantum dots delivered via spraying in the context of producing high-efficiency solid-state solar cells on large-area substrates.
+We are interested in the chemistry of ligand exchange and the materials science and physics of droplet drying on surfaces in the context of printing or spraying high-efficiency solid-state solar cells on large-area substrates.

-- Lead levels in soil from vehicle emissions.
 Lead in soil from vehicle emissions is a leading cause of childhood lead poisoning in southern California.
-We developed a service-learning module for the general chemistry course at HMC wherein our first-year students work with local fifth- and sixth-grade students to determine lead levels in soil throughout our community.
+Wedeveloped a service-learning module for the general chemistry course at HMC wherein our first-year students work with local fifth- and sixth-grade students to determine lead levels in soil throughout our community.
 We utilized statistical sampling methods, GPS mapping, microwave-assisted digestion, and atomic absorption analysis in a preliminary study of soil at the Bernard Field Station adjacent to old U.S. Route 66 in Claremont.
 We have worked with Vista del Valle, Oakmont, Mountain View, and Sumner elementary schools in the Claremont Unified School District to map the lead content of their playgrounds.

 Experiments for Instructional Laboratories